Format Painter in Google Sheets: Copy Conditional Formatting

 Table results when you use Paste Special then choose conditional formatting only.

 If you go to the rules in the conditional format menu, you will see that the range has changed from D1:D11 to D1: E11.
-The conditional format rule has updated the cell range to include the new cell range you copied.
+The conditional format rule has updated the cell range to include the new cell range you have copied.

-However, if there is a range within the custom formula, then that won’t change when you copy the conditional formatting rules.
+However, if there is a range within the custom formula, that won’t change when you copy the conditional formatting rules.

 Conclusion